• Skip to primary navigation

 Eggs | Aquaganix Depot

 We sell eggs.
-Contact us to reserve your pasture-raised eggs for pick up at the farm or to schedule delivery (free with a $30 order of eggs and produce).
+You can find us at contact us to reserve your eggs for pick up at the farm.

 What Is So Special About Our Hens and Their Eggs?